 Sheldrake Elephant Orphanage

 The Sheldrake Wildlife Trust is best known for its work to protect elephants, and operates the most successful orphan elephant rescue and rehabilitation program in the world.
+It’s one of the best things to do in Nairobi in my opinion.

 The orphanage is open daily to visitors but there are restrictions to protect the elephants.
 The gates are only open from 11am-12noon each day unless you adopt an elephant and then you are able to visit from 5pm-6pm but by appointment only as they limit numbers.